 - You must trade solvently, ensuring that you are able to meet the financial liabilities of your business.

 - You are responsible for completing and filing a Confirmation Statement every year.
-The Confirmation Statement replaced the old Annual Return (Form AR01) om 1st July, 2016.
+The Confirmation Statement replaced the old Annual Return (Form AR01) in July, 2016.

 - To submit forms to Companies House to notify of any changes in the particulars of company director(s) or company secretary.

 - Notify Companies House if you change your registered company address.